-This strategy can be a legit way to own real estate and earn passive income now, even if you live several states away.
-Let’s see if this is your best option for investing in single-family homes.
+This strategy can be a legit way to own real estate and one of the top passive income ideas to pursue, even if you live several states away.
+Let’s see if this is your best option for owning rental property.

 Crowdfunding sites primarily invest in multi-family apartments and commercial real estate.
 However, a management company still owns crowdfunded properties.

 You’re lending money to the management company.
 This means you can’t play an active role in the investment process.
 Although crowdfunding may be the only affordable way, you can get exposure to certain real estate asset classes.